RockyBalbonys/SaveAStray/README.md

 # SaveAStray
 SaveAStray is an innovative online platform designed to streamline the animal adoption journey, addressing the challenges of pet overpopulation and homelessness.
 By leveraging modern web technologies and adopting a user-centric approach, SaveAStray aims to enhance the adoption experience for shelters and prospective adopters alike.

+>[!IMPORTANT]
+>The backend of this project is hosted on the developers' own server.
+In order to utilize the whole site, contact the developers so that they could start the server.
+You can send email to saveastray.lyfie@gmail.com or vergara.jhude.bscs2021@gmail.com.

+>[!WARNING]
+> - The project simulates the donation process **using PayPal**.
+No real transactions occur when using it as your donation method.
+You can use this PayPal sandbox account for testing purposes.
+>     - email: sb-e547ic29577616@personal.example.com
+>     - password: !i?x4X_a
+> - On the other hand, **using G-Cash** for donations involves a real transaction, and your money will be sent to the designated numbers.
+This feature is for demonstration purposes only, and the developers are not responsible for any donations made using this method.

 ## Key Features
-**Comprehensive Animal Profiles:** Detailed profiles for each animal, including photos and descriptions.
+- **Comprehensive Animal Profiles:** Detailed profiles for each animal, including photos and descriptions.
-**Adoption Inquiries:** Easy-to-use inquiry forms to facilitate communication between adopters and shelters.
+- **Adoption Inquiries:** Easy-to-use inquiry forms to facilitate communication between adopters and shelters.
-**Real-Time Communication:** Integrated messaging system for instant communication between all stakeholders.
+- **Real-Time Communication:** Integrated messaging system for instant communication between all stakeholders.
-**User-Friendly Portal:** Accessible and intuitive interface for both shelters and prospective adopters.
+- **User-Friendly Portal:** Accessible and intuitive interface for both shelters and prospective adopters.

 ## Goals
 - Improve adoption rates by streamlining the adoption process.